jfortner753/synthergy-engine-output/README.md

 * [**Aging as Ordered Degeneration**](./main/external/aging_as_ordered_degeneration-default.md) – redefining rejuvenation as coherence restoration.
 * [**Mitochondria and Light**](./main/external/mitochondria_light-default.md) – exploring photonic pathways in cellular metabolism.
 * [**Resonant Access Memory**](./external/Resonant-access%20Memory%20Model.md) – testing hypotheses of biological information resonance.

-> Examples are from different evolutionary stages, the engine evolves when it tackels something new.

 ---